 Is a modified lease right for your property?

 If you want to attract tenants with lower month-to-month costs, and you want your tenants to be reasonably independent, a modified gross lease is right for you.

-However, you might want to explore different types of leases if a modified lease isn’t the right fit.
+However, you might want to explore different types of commercial leases if a modified lease isn’t the right fit.

 Alternatives to a modified lease include: